CHIA-AN-YANG/Restaurant-List/readme.md

 ```bash
 npm run dev
 ```
-Now, enter http://localhost:5000/ in your browser and you are good to go!
+Now, enter http://localhost:3000/ in your browser and you are good to go!

 ### Seeding
-This is the script for seeding, the seeder file is userShopSeeder, which contains the information of one user with 8 restaurant data.
+This is the script for seeding, the seeder file is `userShopSeeder.js`, which produces information of two user with 6 restaurant data in total.
 ```
 npm run seed
 ```
-To view sample data, please log in with the following account:
+To view sample data on app, please log in with the following account after seeding:

+- name: seedUser1,
+- email: user1@example.com,
+- password: 12345678

+- name: seedUser2,
-- email: foodie@seeder.com
+- email: user2@example.com,
-- password: foodlover
+- password: 12345678

 ## Contributing
-Drop me a line on Slack if you have sent me pull request, I will look through it carefully.
-For major changes, please open an issue to discuss my project.
+Drop me an email if you have any suggestions for improvement!
+My email address is: chiaan.y.creativeworker@gmail.com.